 We (DuckDuckGo) are actively looking to expand our core staff!
 We are headquartered in Paoli, Pennsylvania, but remote work is in our DNA.
 Most of our team works remotely around the world (including Ireland, Switzerland, Slovakia, Canada, and the Netherlands as well as NYC, Boston, Pittsburgh, SF and Tahoe within the US).

-- People that are specifically passionate about what we're accomplishing at DuckDuckGo: delivering a world-class search engine with great results and great privacy with open-source instant answers at its core.
-That's why we pretty much exclusively choose to work with passionate DuckDuckGo users.
+We have a unique hiring process in that we look for DuckDuckGo users who are passionate about what we're trying to accomplish: delivering a world-class search engine with great results and great privacy and with open-source instant answers at its core.

-- People that naturally think from a product perspective (vs pure engineering, ops, etc.).
-We're a mass-market consumer product company, and making a simple, elegant and useful product is at the center of everything we do.
-That's why we specifically ask for negative product feedback and are wowed by well-thought out open-source product contributions (and proposals).
+a mass-market consumer product company, and making a simple, elegant and useful product is at the center of everything we do.

-- People that exercise good judgement on what they should be working on, which we refer to as staying on critical path.
-Quite simply, we don't want to spend any of our time micro-managing anyone, but to make that a reality means people need to understand our product goals and objectives and help us execute them effectively.
-That's, again, why we like to give people small projects and see how they execute them.
+- Exercise autonomy and good judgment on what they should be working on, which we refer to as staying on critical path.
+Quite simply, we don't want to micro-manage anyone, but to make that a reality means people need to understand our product goals and objectives and help us execute them effectively.

 - How long have you been a DuckDuckGo user?

 - How did you come across our hiring page?

 - What product feedback do you have for us (emphasis on the negative)?